 These officers were from the RAF "Y" service, which had German-speaking personnel whose task it was to mislead German bombers via radio signals, tricking them into dropping their bombs on the wrong targets – for instance, they might be redirected to some empty fields in Surrey instead of London.
 Because of this, Percival nicknamed them "the beam benders".
 They became good friends of the family, and many other off-duty Officers would come to the house to relax and sunbathe.

 Brandshatch Place was on the line of bombers heading for London, and many bombs fell nearby.
 On one occasion, a German bomber, on its way home but still with bombs on board, released them in a string.
 Two bombs landed on either side of the property, and every single ceiling in the house came down.
 This resulted, after the war, in many months of workmen and perpetual dust everywhere.

 During the "Doodlebug" period, barrage balloons were erected throughout the area to defend London.
 It was hoped that the doodlebugs would strike the balloon cables and be brought down.
 One day, a doodlebug hit one of the barrage balloons and took the wire cable right over the house, and the bug exploded in the woods some hundred yards behind, leaving an enormous crater.

 Becoming a local hotspot

-Frederick Arthur Hood, Mel Taylor and Mary Bennett purchased the house in 1977 and after lovingly restoring the property to its former glory, opened the doors as Brandshatch Place Country Club, which quickly become renowned locally for its haute cuisine, exhaustive wine list and exceptional service.
+In 1977, Frederick Arthur Hood, Mel Taylor and Mary Bennett purchased the house.
+After lovingly restoring the property to its former glory, they opened the doors as Brandshatch Place Country Club, which quickly become renowned locally for its haute cuisine, excellent wine list and exceptional service.
 In 1982 Frederick opened an exclusive squash club, and the private members enjoyed a vast number of activities and social events.